mariamaOlive/internship/README.md

 ## Features

 - **Model Training:** Training of object detection model using YOLOv8.
+The model was trained using this [dataset](https://universe.roboflow.com/epp-internship-0rrmj/epp-internship-2-no-negatives).
 - **Object Detection:** Object detection and classification given images and videos.

 ## Getting Started